 - Post SPS Claims Department,

 A Claims Service you can Trust

-We’re Cornmarket’s in-house, dedicated Income Protection Claims Team.
-Should you ever need to make a claim, you can rest assured that it will be dealt with in the efficient, professional and sensitive manner that you deserve.
+Cornmarket’s in-house, dedicated Salary Protection Claims Team are here if you ever need to make a claim.
+You can rest assured that it will be dealt with in the efficient, professional and sensitive manner that you deserve.